Efficient Nonlinear Multiscale Prediction for Unseen Polycrystalline Textures via Self-Supervised Microstructure Pretraining: Methods

 \subsubsection{Formulation of the ODMN}

-Following the motivation introduced in Section~\ref{sec1}, this section summarizes the formulation of the orientation-aware interaction-based deep material network (ODMN) relevant to the present study.
-The ODMN serves as a physically interpretable surrogate model for polycrystalline materials and constitutes an extension of the deep material network (DMN) architecture~\cite{liu2019deep,noels2022micromechanics,noels2022interaction}, with explicit incorporation of crystallographic texture effects~\cite{Wei01}.
+Following the motivation introduced in Section~\ref{sec1}, this section summarizes the ODMN formulation relevant to the present study.
+The ODMN is a physically interpretable surrogate model for polycrystalline materials that extends the DMN architecture~\cite{liu2019deep,noels2022micromechanics,noels2022interaction} with explicit incorporation of crystallographic texture effects~\cite{Wei01}.

-Conceptually, the ODMN represents a polycrystalline microstructure as a parameterized reduced-order system that approximates the homogenized mechanical response of a full-field representative volume element (RVE)~\cite{wu2025stochastic,shin2023deep}.
+Conceptually, the ODMN represents a polycrystalline microstructure as a parameterized reduced-order system that approximates the homogenized mechanical response of a full-field RVE~\cite{wu2025stochastic,shin2023deep}.
 Starting from a unit cell $\Omega$, the reduced-order microstructure is hierarchically partitioned into $2^N$ subdomains,

 where each subdomain $\Omega_i$ corresponds to a material node $\mathcal{M}^{i}$ in the network.
 The network depth $N$ controls the resolution of the reduced-order representation, with larger $N$ enabling a more expressive approximation of the homogenized response.